 Notes from a college course about English Linguistics

 The Call of the Wild

 Notes taken while reading a book.
-(This is also a great way to improve your reading comprehension!)
+(Creating such a mind map is also a great way to improve your reading comprehension!)

 If you want to give this effective note taking system a try, check out MindMeister’s educational plans, or get started with a free account!